THIS EXHIBITION OCCURRED IN THE PAST

-ANZAC is the result of acclaimed New Zealand photographer Laurence Aberhart’s thirty year journey photographing World War One Memorials across New Zealand and Australia.
+ANZAC is the result of acclaimed New Zealand photographer Laurence Aberhart’s thirty year journey photographing World War One Memorials.

 ANZAC: Photographs by Laurence Aberhart is presented to coincide with the centenary anniversary of the end of the First World War.

 ANZAC is a Dunedin Public Art Gallery touring exhibition curated by Aaron Kreisler in close relation with the artist.
 It has received significant support from the WW100 Centenary fund, Creative New Zealand and the Dunedin City Council.

 |Dates:||Saturday, 17 March to Sunday, 29 April 2018|

 Image: Laurence Aberhart Kaipoi, Canterbury, 8 December 2010 2010 (detail) | Silver gelatin, gold and selenium toned 23 x 27.6 cm.
 Courtesy of the Artist